-This is the largest single family home ever built on Geneva Lake.
-Stone Manor is probably the most famous Lake Geneva Estate, and often mistaken as the Wrigley Mansion.
-Otto Young, who began building it in 1899, originally called the mansion Younglands.
-Although he was from a wealthy family in Germany, when Mr. Young came to the United States in the mid 1800′s he was virtually penniless.
-He started out by selling costume jewelry from a pushcart on the sidewalks of New York City.
-But during his lifetime, he amassed a very sizable fortune for himself and his family.
+Stone Manor is the largest estate ever built on Geneva Lake and probably the most talked about.
+This colossal lakefront property is often mistaken as the Wrigley Mansion by tourists talking on the streets of Lake Geneva.
+Otto Young, started building this historic home 1899, and originally called the mansion Younglands.
+Otto came from an affluent family in Germany, however when he came to the USA in the mid 1800’s, he was virtually broke.
+He started his American business life selling costume jewelry from a pushcart on the sidewalks of New York City.
+Over the years, his business skills blossomed and he stockpiled an enormous fortune.

-After the Chicago Fire of 1871, he moved to Chicago where he invested every dime he could scrape together in real estate under the burned out city.
+After the Chicago Fire of 1871, Mr. Young moved to Chicago and began investing heavily in real estate in the burned out city.
 Many thought that Chicago would never rebuild after the devastation of the fire, but Otto Young saw the opportunity.
-Much of what he bought is known today as the “Loop”.
-At the time of his death in 1906, a conservative estimate of his fortune was set at over $25 million.
+Much of the downtown Chicago Real Estate he bought is known today as the “Loop”.
+When he died in 1906, his fortune was estimated to be over $25 million.
+If you were to use a basic inflation calculator to make a current day valuation…his fortune would be close to a billion dollars.

-The exterior walls are dressed in Bedford limestone, the floors are hand laid parquet tile and the interior walls are Tennessee marble.
+The exterior walls feature Bedford limestone, while the interior walls are covered in Tennessee marble.
+Hand laid parquet tile floors complete this majestic masterpiece.
 When completed in 1901, all of the doorknobs, plumbing and electrical fixtures on the main level were 14kt gold plated, with matching solid sterling silver on the second.
 Ceilings in the mansion are hand-carved out of mortar and lavishly decorated by imported European artists with breath-taking oil paintings.

 On the main floor was a beautiful ballroom, complete with crystal chandelier, huge mirrors, and ornate pink marble fireplace.
 The hand carved dining room table could seat 100 guests.
 Also on the main floor was a parlor, library, music room, game room, butler’s panty, and a vast kitchen.